arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 GET https://api.projectoxford.ai/vision/v1.0/models
 var models = await visionClient.ListModelsAsync();
 ```
-**Option 2:** Enhanced Analysis - Analyze to provide additional details with categories
+**Option Two:** Enhanced Analysis - Analyze to provide additional details with categories

 For applications where you want to get generic image analysis in addition to details from one or more domain-specific models, we extend the v1 API with the models query parameter.
 ```
 POST https://api.projectoxford.ai/vision/v1.0/analyze?details=celebrities
 ```
-When this method is invoked, we will call the 86-cat classifier first.
-If any of the categories match that of known/matching models, a second pass of classifier invocations will occur.
-For example, if details=all, or details include ‘celebrities’, we will call the celebrities model after the 86-category classifier is called and the result includes the category person.
-This will increase latency for users interested in celebrities, compared to Option1.
+When this method is invoked, we will call the 86-category classifier first.
+If any of the categories match that of a known/matching model, a second pass of classifier invocations will occur.
+For example, if "details=all", or "details" include ‘celebrities’, we will call the celebrities model after the 86-category classifier is called and the result includes the category person.
+This will increase latency for users interested in celebrities, compared to Option One.

 All v1 query parameters will behave the same in this case.
 If visualFeatures=categories is not specified, it will be implicitly enabled.